-“Demanding Blood: Race, Injurability, and Textual Triage in Civil War Nurse Narratives" (accepted with revisions, Mississippi Quarterly).
+“Demanding Blood: Race, Injurability, and Textual Triage in Civil War Nurse Narratives" (forthcoming, Mississippi Quarterly).

 “Mary Todd Lincoln, Elizabeth Keckley, and America’s Psychiatric Republic.”
 Literature and Medicine 36.1 (2018): 27-56.

 “Margaret Fuller’s Medical Transcendentalism.”
 ESQ: A Journal of the American Renaissance 61.4 (2015): 553-595.

 “Canonicity, Genre, and the Politics of Editing: How We Read Frederick Douglass.”
 Callaloo, A Journal of African Diaspora 36.1 (2013): 178–191.

 “Looking for Home in the Islamic Diaspora of Ayaan Hirsi Ali, Azar Nafisi, and Khaled Hosseini.”
 Arab Studies Quarterly 34.4 (2012): 250–265.

 Her Voice Will Be on the Side of Right: Gender and Power in Women’s Antebellum Antislavery Fiction, by Holly M. Kent.
 Review for Indiana Magazine of History, vol. 114, no. 4, 2018, pp. 313–314.

 Our Separate Ways: Women and the Black Freedom Movement In Durham, North Carolina, byChristina Greene.
 Review for 49th Parallel: An Interdisciplinary Journal of North American Studies.
 Issue 21.
 Autumn 2007. http://www.49thparallel.bham.ac.uk/back/issue21/index.htm